 United States v.
-Federal Employee: Our client’s employer pulls his top secret security clearance based on several allegations of misconduct.
+Federal Employee: Our client’s employer pulls his top-secret security clearance based on several allegations of misconduct.
 Our investigation in the case reveals strong rebuttal, mitigation and extenuation case on behalf of our client.
-We are impeded in preparing responses due to limited access to the relevant records, but develop other evidence.
-Following thorough and comprehensive responses to the security office, our client informs us that the top secret security clearance has been restored.
+We are impeded in preparing responses due to limited access to the relevant records but develop other evidence.
+Following thorough and comprehensive responses to the security office, our client informs us that the top-secret security clearance has been restored.

 State Agency v.
 Former Servicemember: Our client is notified of allegedly withholding information in his employment application relating to UCMJ matters while on Active Duty.
-After submission of our legal memorandum analyzing the UCMJ matters and showing that they were in fact administrative matters, our client is allowed to work.
+After submission of our legal memorandum analyzing the UCMJ matters and showing that they were, in fact, administrative matters, our client is allowed to work.

 United States v.
 Officer: Our client receives a General Officer Memorandum of Reprimand for allegedly assaulting another officer while deployed.
 After receiving and collecting statements from approximately 25 witnesses and unit members, and pointing out evidence from an investigation showing that our client was in fact not the aggressor, the CA filed the letter locally.

 United States v.
-Federal Employee: Our client received barment which affected our client’s ability to work.
+Federal Employee: Our client received a barment action which affected our client’s ability to work.
 Our review of the evidence established multiple reliability and credibility issues.
 We worked with the client to document the issues.
 We prepared our legal memorandum pointing out all the issues, and after consideration by the chain of command, the barment was removed.

 United States v.
 Enlisted: Our client is investigated by CID for sexual crimes after allegedly having sex with a drunk female Soldier on Active Duty.
 Early investigation of the case by the defense team allowed us to find digital evidence proving knowing consent.
 After several months of the ongoing CID investigation, and several discussions with the prosecution, our client was allowed to continue his military career.